 I put it in this tub:

-I’ve also made a goal to keep shoes for everyone in the car.
-I’ve always told myself this was unrealistic b/c I can’t afford to buy and extra pair of shoes for the kids each year to just sit in the car.
-But, I finally realized, we can just store our gym shoes in the car instead of our closets.
+I’ve also set a goal to keep shoes in the car for everyone.
+I’ve always told myself this was unrealistic because I can’t afford to buy an extra pair of shoes for the kids each year just for them to sit in the car.
+But I finally decided that we can store our gym shoes in the car instead of our rooms.
 When we take them off, they simply go back in the car instead of our closet.
-We’ll see how it goes! (-:
+We’ll see how it goes!

-When we go on a road trip, I will take out everything but the tub and we will pack our stuff on top of it / around it.
-That is why I chose that tub: b/c it is short and long which makes it easy to stack things on top of.
-I know that would make it difficult to get to if we were stranded, but I’d rather deal with that stress than try to pack it on top of everything!
+When we go on road trips, I take out everything but the tub and we pack our stuff on top of it.
+I chose that tub because. it is short and long which makes it easy to stack things on top of it.
+I know that would make it difficult to get to our things if we got stranded, but I’d rather deal with that stress than try to pack it on top of everything!

-I’ve also included a few other things in different areas of the van.
-We are lucky to have a lot of little cubbies / storage areas in our van (one reason why we bought it):
+I’ve also included a few other items in different areas of the van.
+We are lucky to have a lot of little cubbies areas for storage in our van.
+Here’s what we store inside the car:

 - A mini fire extinguisher